 Notes and Thinking

 This list couldn’t possibly be complete without Evernote.
-It is a highly recommended software for organising your digital world because it can be used for a wide range of things.
+It is a highly recommended productivity tool for organising your digital world because it can be used for a wide range of things.
 From notetaking to setting reminders, Evernote supports all your management needs.
 You can also add content in any format e.g voice notes, images, drawings, web clips and more.

 Whenever inspiration hits, you can easily put down your ideas using either the phone app or PC.
 All content is saved in cloud storage, so you and your team members can access them from anywhere.

 If you prefer to plan your work using mind-maps, then you’re going to love this tool.
 With more workspace and even more storage capacity than your notepads, you can create very detailed mind-maps before starting on any project.
 It also offers a premium plan for users who have tons of mind-maps to create.